Justasic/Navn/Readme.txt

 How to start in developer mode (skips the startup process and loads whats set in defs.h)
 1. Follow above instructions.
-2. Start the bot with ./navn --dev
+2. Start the bot with ./navn -d

 All code is licensed under GNU General Public License GPL v3 (http://www.gnu.org/licenses/gpl.html)